andrebianco-net/Create-CSharp-WebAPI-Clean-Architecture/README.md

 One business class shouldn't depends neither infrastructure class nor any other concrete class, but both of them need to know their own abstractions.

 The Inversion of Dependency occurs when we inject (Inject of Dependency) a concrete implementation inside a class's constructor using the interface of that class injected.
 When it happens we use the mechanic of Inversion of Control provided to create an instantiation of class.
-A IoC container is provide by .Net framework (Microsoft.Extensions.DependencyInjection).
+A IoC container is provide by .Net Core (Microsoft.Extensions.DependencyInjection).

 ## How to run this project